-YouthCARE Chaplains care for the social, emotional, mental and spiritual wellbeing of students, families and staff in public school communities throughout Western Australia.
+YouthCARE chaplains care for the social, emotional, mental and spiritual wellbeing of students, families and staff in state school communities throughout Western Australia.
 This support helps students achieve their potential, both academically and in their social and family lives.

 Chaplains are qualified in pastoral care and youth work.
 They respect all people, no matter who they are, where they’re from, or what their personal belief system is.
 If asked to do so, chaplains will discuss spiritual matters with a person, in a way that best serves that person.

-We currently have about 350 YouthCARE chaplains proudly working in 600 schools in WA!
+We currently have about 350 YouthCARE chaplains proudly working in more than 500 schools in WA!